gradio-app/gradio/guides/advanced_interface_features.md

 Now that you know all about `gradio.Interface`, here are some good next steps:

-* Check out [the Gradio course](https://huggingface.co/course/chapter9/1) for a step-by-step walkthrough of everything Gradio-related with lots of examples of how to build machine learning demos
+* Check out [the free Gradio course](https://huggingface.co/course/chapter9/1) for a step-by-step walkthrough of everything Gradio-related with lots of examples of how to build your own machine learning demos 📖
 * Gradio offers two APIs to users: **Interface**, a high level abstraction covered in this guide, and **Blocks**, a more flexible API for designing web apps with more flexible layouts and data flows.
-[Read more about Blocks here]().
+[Read more about Blocks here](/introduction_to_blocks/) 🧱
-* If you'd like to stick with **Interface**, but want to add more advanced features to your demo (like authentication, interpretation, or state), check out our guide on [advanced features with the Interface class]().
-* If you just want to explore what demos other people have built with Gradio, [browse public Hugging Face Spaces](http://hf.space/), view the underlying Python code, and be inspired!
+* If you just want to explore what demos other people have built with Gradio, [browse public Hugging Face Spaces](http://hf.space/), view the underlying Python code, and be inspired 🤗